CankayaUniversity/ceng-407-408-2017-2018-project-face-and-iris-recognition/README.md

 <br>Connect to server with Windows Authentication with your Server name.
 <br>Right click to the Databases folder which in the Object Explorer, then click Restore Database...
 <br>Select Device for the Source and click ...
-<br>Add downloaded .bak file to the MSSQL.
+<br>Add downloaded .bak file which name is IrisAdmin to the MSSQL.
 <br>Open the MATLAB and go to the APPS button which exist top left corner.
 <br>Click the Get More Apps, then write Database Toolbox to the search area and download it.
 <br>After download it, you can see Database Explorer in the Apps, so open it.